-In this 2-day workshop, we will mordant yarn and felt using alum, and use the dyes we have prepared to dye these fibers, in some cases over dyeing to create a wider range of color.
+In this 2-day workshop, we will mordant yarn using alum, and use the dyes we have prepared to dye these fibers, in some cases over dyeing to create a wider range of color.
 In addition, cotton cloth will be dyed with indigo (using a fructose vat).
-Students will take home a yarn and felt sample card and indigo-dyed cloth.
+Students will take home a yarn sample card and indigo-dyed cloth.

 Porfirio will also be bringing a selection of his exquisite weavings that will be for sale (examples above).
 There will also be a trunk show open to the public on August 19th, from 4:30-6:30 pm.
 More information here.

 We will have a potluck lunch, giving everyone time to socialize with the instructor and fellow students.

 What to bring:

 - Something to share for the potluck lunch